slhck/SubjectivePlayer/README.md

 Note that hardware decoding support varies by device; software decoding may be used as fallback.
 The maximum resolution/bitrate depends on device hardware capabilities.

-### Prepare Playlists
+### Prepare Config Files

-Each subject who will take part in the test must have their own playlist file specifying the videos to be shown and rated.
+Each subject who will take part in the test must have their own config file specifying the videos to be shown and rated ("playlist") and other settings.

-The app supports two playlist formats:
+The app supports two config formats:

 - JSON format (recommended): `subject_<ID>.json` – Structured JSON with questionnaire support.
 See [JSON Format](#json-format) below.
 - Legacy text format: `subject_<ID>.cfg` – Simple text with one entry per line.
 See [Legacy CFG Format](#legacy-cfg-format) below.

-For example, for subject ID `1`, the playlist file should be named `subject_1.json` (preferred) or `subject_1.cfg`.
+For example, for subject ID `1`, the config file should be named `subject_1.json` (preferred) or `subject_1.cfg`.
 If both exist, the JSON file takes precedence.

-To generate multiple playlists for multiple subjects, you can look at the `create_playlists_mobile.py` script.
+To generate multiple configs for multiple subjects, you can look at the `create_config_files.py` script.

 #### JSON Format